IMPORTANT WORKS OF ANGLO-SAXON ERA

 The Wanderer, The Seafarer, Wife’s Lament, and Husband’s Message are among the poems included in the Exeter Book.
 Despite their differences, the individual pieces share a number of important characteristics.

 They are meditative in nature and can perhaps be described as monologues.
 In Old English literature, the two first compositions are the ones that reach the highest levels of art.
 As a type, they are closest to the lyric, a type that does not appear in the extant corpus.

 THE CÆDMON GROUP

-In his Ecclesiastical History Bede tells the story of the lay brother Cædmon, who by divine inspiration was transformed from a state of tongue-tied in effectiveness into that of poetical ecstasy.
-He was summoned into the presence of the abbess Hilda of Whitby (658-80), and became a monk.
-And afterwards sang of many Biblical events.
+In his Ecclesiastical History Bede tells the story of a lay brother named Cædmon.
+He became ecstatic through divine inspiration from being tongue-tied and incapable of executing the divine will.
+The abbess Hilda of Whitby summoned him into her presence (658-80), and he became a monk.
+Then he sang about many Biblical events.

 THE CYNEWULF GROUP